-- In the Provincial 11U A Tournament, a base on balls is not allowed. - After four (4) balls, an offensive team coach will take position on the mound throw three (3) additional pitches, independent of the count on the batter.
+- In the Provincial 11U A Tournament, a base on balls is not allowed. - After four (4) balls, an offensive team coach will take position on the mound and throw up to three (3) additional pitches.
 If the batter fails to get on base via a hit, the batter shall be called out.
-The strike count is carried on, and the batter is called out if he/she swings at a third strike. - The player cannot be called out on a foul ball. - If the coach is hit by a batted ball, the ball is declared dead and the batter is awarded first base.
+The strike count is carried on, and the batter is called out if he/she swings at a third strike. - Players can advance an unlimited number of bases on a ball pitched by a coach. - The player cannot be called out on a foul ball. - If the coach is hit by a batted ball, the ball is declared dead and the batter is awarded first base.
 The runners advance only if forced - If the batter is by a pitch thrown by the coach, the ball is dead, the pitch is declared erratic and is not counted.
 The player must continue his/her at bat - This is the Baseball Canada Canadian Content rule page CC6 rule 5.06 (7.00) (d)